 Is bill payment software safe and secure?

-Bill payment software is safe and secure because it eliminates the threats associated with paper process.
-The technology stores payment information online and uses security protection technologies to prevent fraudulent attacks.
+Bill payment software reduces the threats associated with paper process.
+The technology stores payment information online and uses security protection technologies to reduce fraudulent attacks.

 Using paper to pay bills is inherently unsafe.
 Fraudsters excel at stealing information off paper checks.
 And paper can be easily lost or stolen.